-In addition to the general requirements for admission to the Seminary, applicants to the M.A. in Counseling program must have earned an accredited baccalaureate degree with a cumulative grade point average of 3.0 or higher (on a 4.0 scale), including a breadth of liberal arts.
+In addition to the general requirements for admission to the Seminary, applicants to the counseling program [M.A. in Counseling, M.A./M.Div., M.A./M.A.
+(Biblical and Theological Studies), or an M.A./M.A. in Ministry and Leadership] must have earned an accredited baccalaureate degree with a cumulative grade point average of 3.0 or higher (on a 4.0 scale), including a breadth of liberal arts.
 Applicants who do not meet these general academic requirements may be accepted on a provisional or probationary basis if their previous record indicates a weakness but with promise of greater achievement possible.

-The application process includes written responses, letters of reference, and an interview with counseling faculty members.
-Applicants must give evidence that their personal character, interpersonal relationships, goals, motivation, and potential make them fit for a future counseling career and ministry.
+Through the application process, applicants must give evidence that their personal character, interpersonal relationships, goals, motivation, and potential make them fit for a future counseling career and ministry.
 These will include a vital spiritual life, growing and nurturing relationships with people, commitment to a biblical orientation in the therapeutic process, evidence of good moral character, and vocational aspirations involving the care and nurture of people.